adamsilver/fdpb/07-a-filter-form.md

 ## Todo?

 - Talk about double scroll bar woes?
+- small screen doesn't mean low bandwidth
 - That is the main reason for which, on mobile devices, we recommend batch filtering — page loads are often slow on the go, and having to wait for four page loads for a complex query involving four filter values increases interaction cost too much for the user.
+- Using radio buttons when only one should be selected
+- “Refine” vs “Filter”